South Beach Sessions - Margaret Cho

 so,

-like, when I was still pretty young in high school, I had a teacher who
+Like when I was still pretty young in high school, I had a teacher who

 we were in a comedy class and she would sign us up for open mics, all the students at a comedy club.
+And that was my first exposure to being in comedy clubs and that was when I was about 14.

-So the recall of this one is interesting, though, because you're recalling that you're being seen in some form.
+So the recall of this one is interesting though because you're recalling that you're being seen in some form.
+You are no longer non-communicative person.

-You may be in trouble for what you've written about the the teachers, but it's producing laughter and now you're no longer alone.
+You may be in trouble for what you've written about the teachers, but it's producing laughter and now you're no longer alone.

+Because this is how it happened for me.
 Like the way my path went toward writing is because people told me that I was good at it and I finally got to be good at something.

 There was something that they were telling me that I was good at.
+So that's the path I chose.

-You you're getting laughter for the first time and what age is this that you're thinking of?
+You're getting laughter for the first time and what age is this that you're thinking of?

 Because your childhood doesn't feel like childhood.
+No.

-No, no, but I think this is probably about 10, 11, 12.
+No, but I think this is probably about 10, 11, 12.

-That's when I was getting like the most severe trouble and then writing essays about it.
+That w you know, That's when I was getting the most severe trouble and then writing essays about it.
+So how does one go from non-communicative to on stage a few years later?

 Did you want to be doing that improv class?